-- 3.107.
+3.108.
 The provision of on-site site-specific waste and recycling provision is expected as part of good design for development.
-It is expected that development will provide: - adequate facilities within each dwelling for storage and collection of waste/ recyclable materials; - depending on the scale of development, provide a local recycling facility off-site or secure a financial contribution towards the provision of such a facility off-site34. - 3.108.
-In considering planning applications for development other than new housing, the District Council will assess individually, the needs for provision of additional appropriate recycling facilities. - 3.109.
+It is expected that development will provide:

+- adequate facilities within each dwelling for storage and collection of waste/ recyclable materials; - depending on the scale of development, provide a local recycling facility off-site or secure a financial contribution towards the provision of such a facility off-site.

+3.109.
+In considering planning applications for development other than new housing, the District Council will assess individually, the needs for provision of additional appropriate recycling facilities.

+3.110.
 The provision of on-site site-specific waste and recycling provision will normally be secured through a planning condition or obligation.
-Contributions may be sought for the provision of wheeled bins in order for waste collection services to be provided. - 3.110.
+Contributions may be sought for the provision of wheeled bins in order for waste collection services to be provided.

+3.111.
 Contributions for waste management services, such as recycling facilities and waste sites, are not currently required in Mid Sussex.
 However, this situation is monitored and should improvements be required in the future, contributions may be sought.

-33 www.gov.uk/guidance/housing-optional-technical-standards

-34 In accordance with Regulation 122 of the Community Infrastructure Regulations 2010 (as amended)

-3.111.
+3.112.
 Details of provision are set out in Appendix 5.